-I’m a postdoctoral research scientist at the Lamont-Doherty Earth Observatory, Columbia University.
-My work focuses on understanding the dynamics of ice sheets, such as those presently covering Antarctica and Greenland, with the aim of improving predictions for their future contributions to sea-level rise.
+I’m a postdoctoral research scientist in glaciology at the University of Edinburgh, School of Geosciences.
+My work focuses on understanding the dynamics of ice sheets, such as those presently covering Antarctica and Greenland, with the overarching aim of improving predictions for their future contributions to sea-level rise.

 My particularly research interest centres on the role of ice shelves – the floating areas of ice at the coast of the continental ice sheets.
 They are crucial for providing resistance to the flow of grounded ice.

-I use a number of tools to help improve understanding: idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.
+I use a number of tools to help improve understanding: ice-sheet modelling; idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.

-In November 2016 I completed my PhD in Applied Mathematics at the University of Cambridge and British Antarctic Survey, with a thesis titled: The Flow Dynamics and Buttressing of Ice Shelves.
+I completed my PhD in Applied Mathematics at the University of Cambridge and British Antarctic Survey in 2016, with a thesis titled: The Flow Dynamics and Buttressing of Ice Shelves.

 2020 – Postdoctoral Research Associate, University of Edinburgh